rian-dolphin/doc2dict/readme.md

-# doc2dict (NOT READY FOR PUBLIC USE YET)
+# doc2dict

-Convert HTML, XML, and PDFs into dictionaries using an algorithmic approach.
+Convert HTML, XML, and PDFs into dictionaries.

+Note that `doc2dict` is in an early stage.
+The goal is to create a fast, generalized, algorithmic parser that can be easily tweaked depending on the document.

+`doc2dict` supports the [datamule](https://github.com/john-friedman/datamule-python) project.

-Parsers
+## Parsers
-1. HTML Parser (WIP)
+1. HTML Parser
 2. XML Parser - please use Martin Blech's excellent xmltodict. doc2dict's xml2dict is currently a mess.
 3. PDF/IMAGE Parser (Planned)